MAIF/daikoku/manual/docs/02-usages/10-consumerusage/index.md

-# Using Daikoku as api consumer
+# Using Daikoku as API consumer

 Now we will see how to use Daikoku for basic tasks that will be useful for your day to day work with Daikoku as consumer.